 Once back up at the river’s edge, the last five miles were more consistent and worth the pain.
 The view out to the estuary was spectacular and starting to look more sea and less river-like, with the odd sandy beach appearing every now and then, wooden groynes and collections of seaweed.
 There were other interesting plants, including a kind of rose, that I think could only grow in this landscape.
 The ground was mainly soft and grassy, so not too hard-going, but still a struggle, as I was starting to fatigue and reach my limit.
 This section seemed more popular as a few more people started appearing, making the most of the weather.

-Eventually, I saw my destination, which was the caravan park at All Hallows, appear in the distance.
-However, i could tell that this distance was still another 2 or 3 miles.
+Eventually, I saw my destination, which was the caravan park at Allhallows, appear in the distance.
+However, I could tell that this distance was still another 2 or 3 miles.
 It seemed as if I was never going to get there, but it was worth the agony for the experience of being right on the edge of this everwidening river, as it really starts to meet the sea- a hybrid of both.
-Just as I was nearing the route diverted in again, due to some marshland, but it wasn’t long before I starte to pass row upon row of static caravans on my right, before reaching the entrance of the caravan park, where there were tables and an outside bar.
+Just as I was nearing, the route diverted in again, due to some marshland, but it wasn’t long before I started to pass row upon row of static caravans on my right, before reaching the entrance of the caravan park, where there were tables and an outside bar.
 I was a bit distoriented, as I looked to see where I should go and realised I had missed the small path to the river-front.
 I spotted my partner Richard, in the distance, waiting for me and turned back to take the small path to meet him on the corner.

 This was the stopping point I had planned and where I would resume my journey tomorrow.
 What I hadn’t realised was that this was not the campsite I thought I had booked, which was about another mile and half away.